Bachelor of Fine Arts degree

 a program orientation.
 Applicants who reside

-outside the Lower Mainland area should contact the Program Advisor for alternate
+outside the Lower Mainland area should contact the BFA educational advisor for alternate

 3. You will be advised of an admission decision and, if accepted, will be provided with registration information.
 A deposit is required when you register (see the Fees and Other Costs section).
 This money will be applied toward your tuition fees.
 Final payment of all course fees is due the second week of classes.